Weak ferroelectric charge transfer in layer-asymmetric bilayers of 2D semiconductors: Introduction

 Many two-dimensional (2D) materials\cite{Geim2013} lack inversion symmetry in their stoichiometric monolayers.
 These include hexagonal boron nitride (hBN), all TMDs, such as WSe$_2$, MoSe$_2$, etc., and the post-transition metal chalcogenides (InSe, GaSe).
 Depending on the orientation of the unit cells, bilayers of these materials can have inversion symmetry restored (like in 2H TMDs) or absent, like in $\gamma$-InSe.
 The orientation of the unit cells can therefore play an important role in determining electronic properties of twistronic structures of 2D semiconductors, where local stacking of the layers varies following the moiré superlattice structure.
 It is possible for layer-asymmetric structures to develop interlayer hybridisation between occupied (valence) and unoccupied (conduction) monolayer bands which leads to a net charge transfer between the layers\cite{Li2017, Tong2020, Woods2021, 2011.14237, 2010.05182, Sung2020, Enaldiev2021_hetero2DM}, resulting in a vertical electric field piercing the 2D crystal.
 In particular, for heterobilayers and nearly parallel (P-stacked) homobilayers of TMDs the charge transfer and resulting potential difference between the two layers will determine the features of band edge states of twisted bilayers.

 Here, we focus on the theoretical modelling aspect of ferroelectric charge transfer in 2D materials.
 The potential variation across a layer-asymmetric 2D material system in which charge transfer has occurred is a natural subject for first principles density functional theory (DFT) calculations.
 In modelling a 2D system using a plane-wave DFT code, to satisfy the requirement for periodicity in the out-of-plane direction, it is typical to construct a supercell such that repeated images of the few-layer crystal are separated by a large vacuum, minimising the interaction between them.
 Charge transfer will give the electrostatic vacuum potentials on either side of the 2D system different values, violating the requirement for out-of-plane periodicity in the DFT calculations.
-In this study, we discuss two means by which this requirement may still be satisfied - first the construction of a supercell containing two images of the system, one with the layers interchanged, second the approximate method of applying a compensating step potential in the vacuum region - a `dipole correction'\cite{Dipole_1, Dipole_2}.
+In this study, we compare results which do not correct for the effect of a polar bilayer with calculations using two means by which periodicity is often satisfied - first the construction of a supercell containing two images of the system, one with the layers interchanged, second the approximate method of applying a compensating step potential in the vacuum region - a `dipole correction'\cite{Dipole_1, Dipole_2}.

 This article is structured as follows.
-In Section \ref{sec:DFT} we give a full account of the DFT methods used in this work, with WSe$_2$ employed as a test system.
-In Section \ref{sec:TMD} we explore charge transfer effects across a range of semiconducting TMDs.
-In Section \ref{sec:InSe} we analyse InSe bilayers and show that they exhibit much weaker interlayer charge transfer as compared to WSe$_2$, WS$_2$, MoSe$_2$ and MoS$_2$.
-Finally, in Section \ref{sec:Conclusions}, we implement information collected about stacking-dependent interlayer charge transfer in TMD bilayers to discuss its manifestation in the domain structure of twistronic TMDs.
+First we give a full account of the DFT methods used in this work, with WSe$_2$ employed as a test system.
+Next, we explore charge transfer effects across a range of semiconducting TMDs.
+Then, we analyse InSe bilayers and show that they exhibit much weaker interlayer charge transfer as compared to WSe$_2$, WS$_2$, MoSe$_2$ and MoS$_2$.
+Finally, we implement information collected about stacking-dependent interlayer charge transfer in TMD bilayers to discuss its manifestation in the domain structure of twistronic TMDs.